borodin-vasiliy/php-stories/README.md

 Animation
 -----------

 Each object on video can be animated.
-Animation is change some param from start-value to animated value for animation duration time.
+Animation is change some param from start-value to animated value.
 Count of animations not limited.
+Each animation has own duration.
 Duration can be less then life-time of this element.
-That mean, element can be animated for 1 second, but will be showed for the whole stories-time.
+When animation is done, animated param will be set like final point.

 All types of objects has general params for animation: